SBats/autoshots/README.md

 ## How to use it
 You will need to:
-- duplicate `example.config.json` and rename it `config.json`
+- run `npm install`
 - update `config.json` with the settings you want
-- run `npm run shots`
+- run `npm start`

-Then you will find the screenshots in the specified output folder.
+Then you will find the screenshots in `render/` + the specified output folder in config.

 ## Settings details
 ### Main settings